PSY - Psychology

 Cross-listed as AGE 559, SCWK 559, and SOC 559.
 Reviews current interventions which promote successful aging.
 Theoretical bases of this work in biomedical and life span/developmental psychology are featured.
 Intended for students in the College of Health Professions, Liberal Arts & Sciences and Engineering.
 Course includes diversity content.
 Prerequisite: AGE 100, or PSY 111, or SCWK 201, or SOC 111.

 PSY 568.
-Computer Applications to the Behavioral Sciences 3 credit hours
+Computer Applications to the Behavioral Sciences (3).

 Introduction to state of the art programming environments designed for psychological research.
 Students learn how to perform basic statistical analyses, program visual and auditory experiments, and analyze data.
 Applications include such areas as mathematical modeling and creating experiments.
 Previous programming experience is encouraged, but not required.
-Repeatable for different topics.
+Repeatable for credit with a change of content.
 Prerequisite: 9 hours in the social sciences.

 PSY 727.
-Selected Topics in Human Factors Psychology 3 credit hours
+Selected Topics in Human Factors Psychology (3).

 Introduction to one of several special topics in the area of human factors.
 Students review relevant literature and learn theory and application of specific methodologies in a variety of work environments.
-Repeatable.
-Graded S/U only.
+Repeatable for credit.
 Prerequisite: instructor's consent.

 Individual research.
-Graded S/U. Prerequisites: advisor's consent and graduate standing.
+Prerequisites: advisor's consent and graduate standing.

 3 Classroom hours; 3 Lab hours.